jdoleary/Eden/CurrentTasks.md

 ## Tasks
+- outDirectory should account for multiple projects
 - Integrate `publish` feature with vercel
     - send files array to publish function
+- Static serve dirs in config should always be relative to parseDir
+- publish should check all files in outDir and add the missing ones to the files array rather than doing it manually with toc and styles

 ## Bugs
 - Bug: Nested directories mess up in the Previous Button (see page "Armbar".
 Previous button says ": Locks")
 - Bug: "Submissions" page is empty, it should container "Locks" and "Strangles"
+- Bug: ignoreDirs does fuzzy matching but should be exact, see tests in os.ts
+- Possible Bug: Does static assets with spaces in their name get published properly (their filepath?)

 ## Tech Debt
 - Add Sentry for error reporting